automateps/AutomatePS/Docs/Set-AMAgentGroup.md

 # Set-AMAgentGroup

 ## SYNOPSIS
-Sets properties of an AutoMate Enterprise agent group.
+Sets properties of an Automate agent group.

 ## SYNTAX